 - Decentralization.
 Cryptocurrency owners use a wallet to access their currency and receive or send funds from a specific wallet address that uses a secret key for access.
 Some also use an exchange to store currency, although the practice brings additional risk.
 The record of the currency exists on the blockchain with a copy stored on every full node, a computer that keeps a ledger locally and syncs with other computers online.
 Your money isn’t in a single bank, or even several.
 The decentralized nature of cryptocurrency ledgers makes cryptocurrencies less vulnerable to seizure or localized risks, like fires or hardware failures.
 The data isn’t just stored off-site, it’s copied worldwide to all full nodes.

 - Scarcity.
 Bitcoin has a fixed supply.
-Over 17 million Bitcoin are in existence.
+Currently, nearly 19 million Bitcoin have been mined.
 However, only 21 million Bitcoin will ever exist.
 It’s built into the code for the currency.
 The fixed supply gives Bitcoin and other cryptocurrencies similar characteristics to gold, silver, or other precious metals that have historically been used as money.
 Unlike U.S. Dollars, British Pounds or any other fiat currency, after the full supply is in circulation, the supply will never grow, devaluing the currency’s buying power.

 - Smart contracts.
 Some cryptocurrencies have a unique feature that can’t be duplicated with fiat currencies.
 Ethereum is among the best examples with its robust support for smart contracts” essentially programs that live on the blockchain and can be used to manage transactions as well as many other uses, some of which we may not have yet imagined.
 At a base level, these contracts can be used to replace arbiters or escrow and other financial services.
 Since smart contracts live on the blockchain, they're an immutable and secure way to handle money.